Why should you get tested?

 How to get tested

 We are not a testing company.
 Our mission is to reliably explain all that your genetic test results mean.
-Most people who are tested are not satisfied with the quality —clarity and detail, both— of the results given to them.
+Most people who are tested are not satisfied with the quality —clarity and detail— of the results given to them.
 That is where we come in.
 Testing is very easy and is relatively inexpensive.
 There are a dozen testing companies worldwide.
 Each has their own simple steps for being genetically tested.
 We have more experience with some and recommend the following:

 Family Tree DNA, based in Houston, offers mtDNA, Y-DNA, and autosomal tests.
 They are more focused on genealogy than anthropology or health-related information.